biologbook/GEDO/README.md

 based design enables finer resolution of disease-related transcriptomic alterations.

 # 📂 Structure of the repository
-1. TUTORIAL.html : Quarto edited file which run analysis, show code execution, and show figures.
+1. docs/TUTORIAL.html : Quarto edited file which run analysis, show code execution, and show figures.
-2. functions_article.R : functions for computing module matrices with all methods exepts GEDO, and ton run comparison analyses.
+2. R/functions_article.R : functions for computing module matrices with all methods exepts GEDO, and ton run comparison analyses.
-3. GEDO_toy_example.R : script which run GEDO on random values generated directly in the script, and plot a heatmap.
-4. GEDO.R : not provided in this repository.
+3. R/GEDO.R : not provided in this repository.
 Contain functions necessary to run GEDO algorithm.
 This script can be shared upon request to the authors, and under certain conditions.
+4. scripts/GEDO_toy_example.R : script which run GEDO on random values generated directly in the script, and plot a heatmap.
+5. scripts/compute_GEDO.qmd : Mardown Quarto to run GEDO and get figures.

 # 📄 Tutorial
 👉 [See quarto tutorial](docs/TUTORIAL.md)